An arm and a leg typically costs $150k

 -

-Advanced prosthetic technology exists to can transform lives – but insurance often says no.
+Advanced prosthetic technology exists to transform lives – but insurance often says no.

 When devices cost $100,000-$150,000, denial of coverage means denial of opportunity.